Home Solar Incentives Oregon

 This incentive is a credit to your tax return worth 30% of the total cost of your solar electric system.
 The credits can be used within 5 years from the date of installation.

 Federal Tax Credit Gained

-This state tax credit offers Oregon homeowners up to $6,000 in tax credits.
+This residential solar energy tax credit offers Oregon homeowners up to $6,000 in tax credits.
 The amount you receive is determined by how large your solar panel system is.
-The current rate is $1.3 per watt.
 The larger the solar system, the more tax credits you will receive.
 As a tax credit, it will reduce your Oregon state taxes in a one-to-one fashion.
-The credit is dispersed over 4 years in $1,500 increments.

 Current Tax Credit Rate: $1.3 per watt.